kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 The current design embeds PodGroups within the Workload spec, creating several integration challenges:

-- Tight coupling the lifecycle of individual PodGroups which can be significantly shorter than the Workload as a whole.
-However, changes to one `PodGroup` (i.e., leader policy in LWS) require recreating the entire `Workload`.
+- PodGroups often have shorter lifecycles than the `Workloa` itself, modifying a single `PodGroup` (i.e., the leader podGroup in LWS) requires recreating the entire Workload.
 - Extending the Workload object to store the runtime status for all PodGroups would lead to significant scalability issues.
   - *Size Limit*: Large Workloads (i.e. large number of PodGroups) may easily hit the 1.5MB etcd object limit.
   - *Contention*: Updating the status of a single PodGroup would require read-modify-write on the central massive Workload object.